martinambrus/AuxiliaryASR/README.md

         weight: 0.02         # maximise entropy to keep non-blank symbols active
 ```

 All of the auxiliary losses honour a `warmup_epochs` key (`5` for the CTC penalties and `8` for the duration term in the default config) so you can delay their activation until the alignment has roughly converged.
-The duration guard stays one-sided and trims only when the expected coverage drops below ~1.8 frames, nudging the median toward two frames with a 0.04 weight before annealing back.
+The duration guard stays one-sided and trims only when the expected coverage drops below ~1.8 frames, nudging the median toward two frames with a 0.045 weight before annealing back.

-The coverage helper now applies a locally normalised hinge along with a heavier total-variation prior over the non-blank posterior mass.
-This combination pushes token durations to recover sooner while keeping adjacent timesteps smooth enough to avoid 1-frame spikes.
+The coverage helper now applies a locally normalised hinge with a scaled frame target (`target_scale: 1.65`) alongside a heavier total-variation prior over the non-blank posterior mass.
+The scaled target asks the model to accumulate roughly 1.6–1.7 frames of non-blank probability per token while the reduced overshoot penalty (`locked_weight: 0.05`) keeps longer holds legal, so durations can recover sooner without exploding blank runs.

 Decoding-time safeguards provide gentler blank suppression without distorting training.
 The beam-search configuration supports a temperature, blank penalty, insertion bonus, and lightweight length normalisation: